yangforbig/Udacity_Github/Data Analyst Nanodegree/intro descriptive stats/note.md

+# intro to descriptive statistics

-validity:
+1. validity:
 (1) who you investigate
 (2) how many you investigate
 (3) what method you used

-construct:
+2. construct:
 object that hasn't been measured --- operational definition

-sampling error µ-x(bar)
+3. sampling error µ-x(bar)

-sample might not good enough to predict the population characteristics that is why we use interval.
+4. point estimate might not good enough to predict the population characteristics that is why we use interval.

-random sample means each subject has equal chance to be selected
+5. random sample means each subject has equal chance to be selected

-when we visualize data, it is easier to draw conclusion.
+6. when we visualize data, it is easier to draw conclusion.

-correlation does not cause
+7. correlation does not imply causation

-Golden Arches Theory: no two counties with a McDonald have ever gone into a war since opening the store.
+8. Golden Arches Theory: no two counties with a McDonald have ever gone into a war since opening the store.

-Show correlation: observational studies
+9. Show correlation: observational studies

    Show causation: control experiments

-Blind and Double blind:
+11. Blind and Double blind:

 neither the researcher nor the participant know which experiment they receive